-"A person other than a company" means a person other than a joint stock company, mutual company, limited liability company, ordinary partnership, limited partnership or foreign company as prescribed by the Commercial Code and other laws and ordinances; it does not matter whether the person is an entrepreneur or not.
+"A person other than a company" means a person other than a joint stock company, mutual company, ordinary partnership, limited partnership, limited liability company or foreign company as prescribed by the Corporate Law and other laws and ordinances; it does not matter whether the person is an entrepreneur or not.
 Specifically, incorporated foundations, corporate juridical persons, special corporations, regional public bodies, cooperatives, associations, natural persons and all other persons that can hold stocks are included.